Updated 10th April 2020 (first published in June 2018)

 Technology is messing with our mental well-being.
 We can all feel it – the rise in anxiety, FOMO, addictive behaviour; the lowering of attention span, focus, memory.
 Never mind our changed social habits and their consequences.

 Technology is not the enemy, rather it can provide us with many useful tools.
-Our relationship with our devices is the problem and until now there hasn’t been anywhere near a fair fight between our minds, and the tech giants that want our attention.
+Our relationship with our devices is the problem and until now there hasn’t been anywhere near a fair fight between our minds, and the tech giants that want to monetise attention.

 How the brain exploitation works